phpdocwatch/docwatch/README.md

 - Inside a proxied model query, update `first`, `createOrUpdate`, `findOrFail`, etc so that they return the relevant model instead of base `Model`
 - Add tests in pest
     - Not sure if every relation currently works.
 Only tested a few including belongsTo, belongsToMany, hasMany, hasOne, morphMany.
+- Add wider Laravel support -- currently restricted to recent versions of Laravel where `artisan db:table` is available.

 ## Notes